On generalized Namioka spaces and joint continuity of functions on product of spaces

-\item \textbf{b.} $X$ is called \textit{quasi-regular} if for every $U\in\mathscr{O}(X)$ there exists a member $V\in\mathscr{O}(X)$ such that $\bar{V}\subseteq U$ (cf.~Oxtoby 1960 \cite{O60} and McCoy 1975 \cite{M75}).
+\item \textbf{B.} $X$ is called \textit{quasi-regular} if for every $U\in\mathscr{O}(X)$ there exists a member $V\in\mathscr{O}(X)$ such that $\overline{V}\subseteq U$ (cf.~Oxtoby 1960 \cite{O60} and McCoy 1975 \cite{M75}).

-\item \textbf{c.} $X$ is called a \textit{$\Pi$-pseudo-metrizable space} if there exists a family $\{X_i\colon i\in I\}$ of pseudo-metric spaces such that $X\cong\prod_{i\in I}X_i$.
+\item \textbf{C.} $X$ is called a \textit{$\Pi$-pseudo-metric space}, if there exists a family $\{X_i\colon i\in I\}$ of pseudo-metric spaces such that $X\cong\prod_{i\in I}X_i$.
 In that case, we shall identify $X$ with $\prod_{i\in I}X_i$ if no confusion.
-Clearly, a $\Pi$-pseudo-metric space need not be pseudo-metrizable; but a pseudo-metric space is a $\Pi$-pseudo-metric space.
+Clearly, a $\Pi$-pseudo-metric space need not be pseudo-metrizable itself; but a pseudo-metric space is of course a $\Pi$-pseudo-metric space.